Water is a foundational element of life and is vital to the wellbeing of families.

 Maryam's sickness was also bad for her four-month-old baby.
 Maryam became dehydrated and couldn't supply enough breast milk to feed her daughter.

 "I had to feed my baby with powdered milk and sometimes with tea and sugar," says Maryam.
 The powdered milk had to be mixed with the dirty water, putting her child's health and development at risk.

 At the clinic, the doctor recommended they stop drinking water from their shallow well – but like others in the village, Maryam's family had no alternative.
 Even knowing that the water was dangerous, they didn't have enough money to buy clean water or dig a deeper well.
 They couldn't even afford to buy fuel to boil the salty water and kill the bacteria.

 In February, 2009, World Vision conducted a survey of the area to identify the biggest problems.
-It revealed that 25 per cent of children under 5 years old in the area had diarrhoea during the time of the survey, while 45 per cent of children said they had suffered from diarrhoea at some point during the two weeks prior.
+It revealed that 25 percent of children under five in the area had diarrhoea during the time of the survey, while 45 percent of children said they had suffered from diarrhoea at some point during the two weeks prior.

 "Three days ago, we stopped using salty water," says Maryam, with a smile.
 "Currently for drinking, cooking and washing, families use the well dug by World Vision."

 Just one well in this village won't solve the shortage of clean water – but it is a start towards making life easier and healthier for people like Maryam.